yomistandard/SoftwareTesting_Project/README.md

-# 📝 Assignment 5: Test Management for Word Puzzle Game
+Software Test Management for Word Puzzle Game and Task Manager

-## 🎯 Learning Objectives
+## 🎯  Objectives

 * Understand the components of a test plan (objectives, scope, resources, schedule)
 * Apply entry and exit criteria to a testing process